ClaudioDavi/claudiodavi-src/content/docs/books.md

 >
 > 1. Are unrealistically close to best case scenarios
 > 2. Could be improved by consulting statistics of similar cases"

+**Sapiens**

+> “Consistency is the playground of dull minds.”

+> “Hierarchies serve an important function.
+They enable complete strangers to know how to treat one another without wasting the time and energy needed to become personally acquainted.”

+> “Biology enables, Culture forbids.”